rsyncOSX/RsyncUIdocs/content/post/Built.md

 | RsyncUI   | about 14K     | about 170       | 6 May 2021 |
 | RsyncOSX   | about 11K   | about 120      | 14 March 2016 |

 Which application to use?
 Both applications does the same job.
 They read and update the same files for tasks and logs which mean you can use both apps, but not at the same time due to locking of files.
-According to Apple SwiftUI is the future.
-RsyncUI is built by utilizing SwiftUI and by every new release of macOS, Swift and SwiftUI there are new features supporting the new release of macOS.
-This is also true for Swift 5.9, Xcode 15 and macOS Sonoma (macOS 14).
-By Swift 5.9 the new `Observable` macro replace the  `@StateObject` propertywrapper.
-This is a *breaking* change and there will be two releases for RsyncUI when macOS Sonoma is public.

 ## A few words about the code